AdaCore/ada_coding_standards/source/guidelines/safe_reclamation/rcl03_only_reclaim_to_the_same_pool.rst

 Each access type has an associated storage pool, either implicitly by default, or explicitly with a storage pool specified by the programmer.
 The implicit default pool might not be the same pool used for another access type, even an access type designating the same subtype.

-"""""""
-Notes
-"""""""

-Enforcement of this rule can only be provided by manual code review, unless deallocation is forbidden via No_Unchecked_Deallocation.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""